phac-nml/mob-suite/README.md

 % mob_recon --infile assembly.fasta --outdir my_out_dir
 ```

 As of v.
 3.0.0, we have added the ability of users to provide their own specific set of sequences to remove from plasmid reconstruction.
-This should be performed with caution and with the knowlede of your organism.
-Sequences which are frequently of plasmid origin but are not in your organism is the primary use case we envision for this feature.
+This should be performed with caution and with the knowledge of your organism.
+Filtering of sequences which are frequently of plasmid origin but are not in your organism is the primary use case we envision for this feature.

 ```
 ### User sequence mask